 Oregon SHAPE Conference 2017

-- We are excited to announce that we will be hosting a two-day Oregon SHAPE 2017 Conference in Bend, OR on October 13 & 14, 2017 with keynote speaker, Dr. Dean Kriellaars!
-More information to come on the venue, hotel/campsites, featured speakers, family events, registration, call for proposals and the conference program in 2017.
-Stay tuned!
+We are excited to announce that we will be hosting a two-day Oregon SHAPE 2017 Conference in Bend, OR on October 13 & 14, 2017 with keynote speaker, Dr. Dean Kriellaars!
+See the information below on the venue, hotel/campsites, featured speakers, family events, registration, and the conference program.

 - Campsites: View sites here.